Dominic C. Belley

 - Lecturer, Tax Litigation, University of Sherbrooke

-- Association de planification fiscale et financière (fiscal and financial planning association) – liaison committee with tax authorities
+- Association de planification fiscale et financière (tax and financial planning association) – liaison committee with tax authorities

 - Sclérodermie Québec (2007-2014)